Azhagi (2002 film): Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics by himself, Palani Bharathi and Karunanithi.
+The music was composed by Ilaiyaraaja.

 Release and reception

 Azhagi was released on 14 January 2002, Pongal day.
 Sify wrote "Azhagi is a much talked about film, as it promises to usher in good cinema.
-The debutant director of the film is Thankar Bachchan,who has made a name for himself as one of the best cinematographers in Tamil.
+The debutant director of the film is Thankar Bachchan, who has made a name for himself as one of the best cinematographers in Tamil.
 Visual Dasan of Kalki appreciated the film's plot and direction for realism while also praising the music, cinematography and performances of lead artistes.
-Malathi Rangarajan of The Hindu wrote "The sensitivity with which emotions have been portrayed, speaks volumes of the capabilities of director Thankar Bachchan who has already made a mark as a meritorious camera person".
+Malathi Rangarajan of The Hindu wrote, "The sensitivity with which emotions have been portrayed, speaks volumes of the capabilities of director Thankar Bachchan who has already made a mark as a meritorious camera person".

 Accolades

-The film won the Filmfare Award for Best Film – Tamil.
+Azhagi won the Filmfare Award for Best Film – Tamil.
 At the 49th National Film Awards, Sadhana Sargam won the award for Best Female Playback Singer for the song "Pattu Solli".
+At the 2002 SICA Awards, the film won in three categories: Best Actress (Nandita Das), Best Director (Thangar Bachan) and Best Music Director (Ilaiyaraaja).

 Legacy

-G. Dhananjayan in his book Pride of Tamil Cinema says, " A trendsetting film shows how childhood love remains in the hearts of people even after they have grown up and settled in their adult lives.
-It made a deep impact among the audience and aspiring film makers.
+G. Dhananjayan in his book Pride of Tamil Cinema said, "A trendsetting film shows how childhood love remains in the hearts of people even after they have grown up and settled in their adult lives.
+It made a deep impact among the audience and aspiring film makers".